-- 6. There are 44 schemes within the portfolio; 29 of the schemes in delivery are rated green, indicating that the project is reporting to plan, nine of the schemes are rated at amber, indicating that there is an issue, but that it can be dealt with by the project manager or project delivery team, four schemes are rated as red, indicating that there are significant issues requiring corrective action and two schemes are being managed by schools directly. - 7.
-An update on the progress of the schemes rated red and amber are detailed in the table below:
+6. There are 44 schemes within the portfolio; 29 of the schemes in delivery are rated green, indicating that the schemes are progressing as planned, nine of the schemes are rated at amber, indicating that there is an issue, but that it can be dealt with by the project manager or project delivery team, four schemes are rated as red, indicating that there are significant issues requiring corrective action and two schemes are being managed by schools directly.